 4) Who is being included in the study?

-Patients may be included in this study if they are at least 18 years of age, have COVID-19 confirmed by a laboratory test for coronavirus, and are in hospital.
+Patients may be included in this study if they are at least 18 years of age, have COVID-19 confirmed by a laboratory test for coronavirus (or considered likely by their doctors), and are in hospital.
 Patients will not be included if the attending doctor thinks there is a particular reason why none of the study treatments are suitable.

 5) What happens next if I agree to be included in this study?